I'm Your Baby Tonight (song): Composition and release

 Lyrically, "I'm Your Baby Tonight" marked a departure from Houston's previous work, as it talks about sexual desire: Whatever you want from me/I'm giving you everything/I'm your baby tonight, she sings on the refrain.
 Other lines include I can do anything for you, baby/ I'll be down for you, baby/ Lay all my cards out tonight/ Just call on me, baby, which are sung with "raw" vocals and an "ecstatic sense of need"; Breihan held that it is the word tonight that does "a lot of work [as] it lets us know that this is a temporary arrangement".
-In Australia and most European countries, "I'm Your Baby Tonight" was released as the album's lead single on September 28, 1990; in the United States, the release date was October 2.
+In most European countries, "I'm Your Baby Tonight" was released as the album's lead single on September 28, 1990, while in the United States, the release date was October 2.
+In Australia, the single was released on October 8, and in Japan, the song was released as a mini-CD single on October 28, as well as a maxi-CD single on November 7.

 Critical reception

 Upon release, "I'm Your Baby Tonight" was met with generally positive reviews from critics: author Gerrick Kennedy referred to it as a "sassy [...] fiery track with a throbbing kick [...] bursting with the sort of brash hip-hop energy" that would go on to become a staple of Houston's future work.
 Rolling Stone's James Hunter singled out Houston's vocals; "L.A. and BabyFace have led her into new, less formal territory, where she sheds her gowns, swings and sounds confident, rhythmically challenged and very much at home".
 Larry Flick from Billboard praised the singer's "relaxed and soulful performance".
 Another positive review came from the staff of Music & Media, who called the song a "sure hit" and applauded its "moody dance beat" and usage of piano, which "form[s] the basis for La Houston's chilling vocals".
 Breihan wrote that, despite the hooks not being "as hard" as those of her previous singles "How Will I Know" (1985) and "I Wanna Dance with Somebody (Who Loves Me)" (1987), "Whitney herself is spectacular [on 'I'm Your Baby Tonight'] [...]
 She manages to hit big notes without ever sounding like she's trying to flex [...]
 [Her] voice brings more and more urgency, and she sounds like she's having more and more fun."
 In a more critical review, Entertainment Weekly's David Browne opined that the song "tries too hard to follow in the footsteps of Michael Jackson's 'The Way You Make Me Feel', [...] but at least it has a discernible melody".
-Less favorable was Duncan Holland from Music Week, who said that "['I'm Your Baby Tonight'] fails to rescue [Houston's] crown from Lisa Stansfield and Mariah Carey.
+Less favorable was Duncan Holland from Music Week, who said that, "['I'm Your Baby Tonight'] fails to rescue [Houston's] crown from Lisa Stansfield and Mariah Carey.
 Weak to the point of little return, only safe airplay policies will save this.
 A belting ballad is what's required."
 The song received a nomination for Best Female Pop Vocal Performance at the 33rd Grammy Awards.